 We access images and facts with immediacy and power – we know what goes on, and yet there is no parallel increase in action to resolve or improve the situation for people.

-We all employ distancing strategies that allow us to sleep at night while intolerable things are happening in the world.
-No doubt these serve us well and keep us sane.
-However they also create complacency and leave extreme inequality.
+We all employ distancing strategies that allow us to sleep at night – these create complacency and leave extreme inequality in society.

-We are interested in understanding more about what these strategies are that we all employ, bringing together social psychologists, and other specialists who work in these fields.
-Having identified strategies we will also develop and test interventions that allow each of us to turn these down, and connect more actively with our fellow human beings.
+We are interested in understanding more about what these strategies are, and with social psychologists, anthropologists and other specialists in these fields we will research and develop ways that allow each of us to connect more actively with our fellow human beings.

 As Desmond Tutu said: “This organisation has the potential to shift the way we see ourselves as human beings.
 Each of us, one part of everyone.”